Please refer to the Graduate Studies and Postdoctoral Affairs (GSPA) forms website for University forms. Department forms are listed below.

-We're able to book your meeting at any time, so please come prepared with a specific date and time.
+You are required to meet with your committee at least once per year.
+Meetings are monitored by the Associate Chair; therefore, please complete the appropriate webform when setting a date for your meeting.
 You can use a scheduling tool, like Doodle.com, to schedule the meeting with your committee members.

 M.Sc. and Ph.D.
 Thesis Proposal

 This meeting is to bring the committee together and ensure that everyone is on the same page regarding the thesis and that the student and the committee feel that the student has enough to proceed with completion of their degree.
 This will also give the student an opportunity to present their data, highlight major findings, ask questions of their committee and receive suggestions on key points that the student may be struggling with.
 This meeting should take place when the student has substantially completed their research and are ready to complete their writing.
 It is recommended that for M.Sc. students this meeting will take place just prior to the last term and for Ph.D. students, at least two terms prior to the defence.
 We also want to stress that if a student receives a “no” on the form, that it has no implications in terms of standing in the program, nor does it imply failure in anyway.

 Students who are over their program time limits will be asked to complete the Program Extension form available on the Graduate Studies forms website.
 The official name is the "Petition for Extension of Program Time Limits."